seboetzel/synthetic-respondents-pricing-classroom-exercise/README.md

 ## Teaching Materials

 - `Pricing_Analytics_Worksheet.xlsx` – Excel-based worksheet for transforming individual willingness-to-pay data into a price–demand relationship and deriving a profit-maximizing price.

-Additional teaching materials will be added to this repository.
+The worksheet is designed for use with both empirical and AI-generated willingness-to-pay data.

 ## Classroom Exercise